 The Working Tax Credit (WTC) and Child Tax Credit (CTC) were introduced in April 2003 to help families on middle incomes.
 The amount of WTC depends on several factors including the number of hours worked, how many children the employee has and the amount of eligible childcare costs.

 Working Tax Credit is calculated on actual taxable earnings, so if these are reduced by a salary sacrifice, an individual's WTC entitlement may increase.

 A: Until June 2012, salary exchange for employer pension contributions had to be for a set period but since then they can be ended at any time (if the agreement allows).

-A: In general, no, you cannot exchange salary so that your remaining salary is below the national minimum wage (NML) or national living wage (NLW).
+A: In general, no. An individual cannot exchange salary so that their remaining salary is below the national minimum wage (NML) or national living wage (NLW).